 Which Mathematics Placement Exam should I take?

 The specific placement exam taken by each student is determined by his/her anticipated area of study.
-Students who plan to major in a field requiring MTH 14800 or above, including Biology, Chemistry, Computer Information Systems, Computer Science, Economics, Elementary and/or Special Education, Exercise Science, Mathematics, Middle School Math or Science Education, Pre-Engineering, Pre-Medicine, Pre-Nursing, or Secondary Biology or Chemistry Education, should prepare to take one of the Algebra-Calculus placement exams.
+Students who plan to major in a field requiring MTH 14800 or above, including Biology, Chemistry, Computer Information Systems, Computer Science, Economics, Education, Exercise Science, Mathematics, Pre-Engineering, Pre-Medicine, or Pre-Nursing, should prepare to take one of the Algebra-Calculus placement exams.
 Students majoring in any other area, and those students who have not yet decided on a major, should prepare to take the General Education placement exam.

 What is the exam format?